 Tiering proceedings - If the defendant is ultimately convicted of an enumerated sex offense, they will have to undergo an evaluation for tier placement so as to determine the level of their supervision and the extent of their reporting requirements.
 There are three tiers.
 "Tier One" involves the most lenient or least restrictive requirements, whereas "Tier Three" is the most restrictive and burdensome.
 The results of the tiering evaluation cannot be accepted at face value, since it is performed by the county prosecutor's office.
 James S. Friedman, LLC, reviews the results of the tiering evaluation to ascertain whether the defendant's score and accompanying tier placement is appropriate.

 Mr. Friedman also represents defendants seeking to challenge their score and reporting requirements at tiering proceedings.
 Defendants can be subject to re-tiering at any time during their term of PSL.
 If this happens, the defendant will receive a notice asking them whether they intend to challenge the prosecutor's tier assignment in court.
 If the defendant fails to respond to that notice within the appropriate timeframe, they will be placed in that tier, and subjected to all of the associated registration, reporting and supervision requirements, without any further notice or opportunity to challenge the prosecutor's decision.
 We are New Jersey sex offender lawyers who advise defendants to protect all of their rights by acting promptly to challenge the prosecutor's decision.

 Relocations Proceedings - Sex offenders seeking to relocate to another County in New Jersey, or to another State, face a series of challenges and must comply with special procedures governing relocation.
-The firm advises offenders seeking to relocate and, where necessary, represents them in court concerning their relocation.
+We advise offenders seeking to relocate and, where necessary, represents them in court concerning their relocation.

 Motions for Removal from Megan’s Law registration requirements and CSL/PSL - We also represent sex offenders seeking to be removed from Megan’s Law and/or CSL/PSL.
 If the offender has completed their 15-year term of supervision and is otherwise eligible, James S. Friedman, LLC, will prepare and file a motion for an order removing them from PSL, and will represent them at the hearing on the motion.